 Neurological conditions like epilepsy and seizures

-For an extensive list, visit the government website
+For an extensive list, visit GOV.UK.

 Once you’ve told the DVLA about your health condition, it will assess your ability to drive.
 This can take up to six weeks.

 To determine whether you’re safe to drive the DVLA will usually contact your doctor.
 Sometimes it will arrange for you to have an examination or take a driving assessment, eyesight or driving test.

 Unfortunately, The DVLA can decide that you’re unable to drive due to your health condition.
 But it may also decide to issue a shorter licence of up to three years, depending on the severity of the illness.